marcpiechura/Akka.Streams.Azure/docs/ServiceBus.md

 You can furthermore configure the time span that the server will wait for the message batch to arrive before it times out by setting the `serverWaitTime` parameter, default is 3 seconds.

 The `Source` supports the `QueueClient` as well as the `SubscriptionClient`.

-> Note: You're responsible for marking processed messages as completed.

 ## ServiceBusSink